Karthus Build Guide by Aqua Dragon

 Unflinching has great synergy with Tank Karthus' summoner spells while the alternatives don't do enough to compete.

 For a primary rune tree, Sorcery seems like an odd choice.
 Why not an option with more utility or tankiness?

-There are some nice keystone choices in other pages whether it's Domination's Predator MS bonus for engages, Inspiration's Unsealed Spellbook for lower Ghost/Exhaust CD, or even Resolve's Guardian for more tankiness during teamfights.
+There are some nice keystone choices in other pages whether it's Domination's Predator MS bonus for engages, Inspiration's Unsealed Spellbook for engage versatility, or even Resolve's Guardian for more tankiness during teamfights.

 It all boils down to one thing: